 That approach isn't as practical today because Google's search algorithms are far more advanced and personalized.
 The results of one person's search with the keywords 'homemade pizza dough' may differ significantly from another's even if they enter the same query.

 Instead of considering which keywords may improve Google search visibility, marketers need to consider a user's intent behind a search activity.
 It's less 'keyword research,' as was done for years, and more 'buyer research' when understanding what search terms marketers want to target to get their products in front of their best audience.

 So, how does this apply to apartment marketers?
 Keyword research is still a very relevant and essential endeavor to help their communities stand out, but there are some unique components of the multifamily industry, in general, they should know before starting their research.

-Keyword research for multifamily is uniquely different from most industries.
+Keyword marketing for multifamily is uniquely different from most industries.

 There are two reasons that these norms with keyword research do not translate well in the multifamily industry today.

 First, apartments are a "limited supply" product.
 Few apartment communities perfectly match an individual's unique needs, and their preferred choice is also constrained to unit availability.

 Second, unlike other items marketed online, no one can ship an apartment community they like to other parts of the country.
 The keywords and customer profiles applicable to specific communities depend on a geographic location.

 So, not only is the number of products to market very limited, but the number of people to market to is also limited.
 For these reasons, conventional keyword research ideas from other industries don't apply to the multifamily sector.